chirangaalwis/containerization/README.md

-# Samples associated with research on container based technologies
+# Containerization Samples

-Research content associated with containerization.
+This repository contains samples associated with research on container based technologies.